What's Kuradashi Tea

 Would you try this special brewing process?
 You will certainly enjoy the complex and versatile Kuradashi Tea flavor.

-Our Kuradashi Matcha which has been stored for over 1.5 years was taken out from the granary.
-We have arranged three grades of limited edition Kuradashi Matcha as described below.
+At the same time, our Kuradashi Gyokuro which has been stored for over 1.5 years was taken out from the granary.
+We have arranged three limited edition Kuradashi Gyokuro and one Kuradashi Sencha as described below.
 They are limited edition of 850 packages each ONLY AVAILABLE this autumn season.
-And Kuradashi Gyokuro and Sencha teas are still available.
+Two Kuradashi Matcha will start to be sold around late October.
+Please wait and see.

-Celebrate Kuradashi Teas and enjoy the remarkable enriched flavor and sweetness which can only be experienced once every year!
+Celebrate Kuradashi Tea and enjoy the remarkable enriched flavor and sweetness which can only be experienced once every year!
 We are certain that the fine enriched flavor and sweetness will captivate you.

 Kuradashi Gyokuro and Sencha